necab0/dotnvim/README.md

 - patched font that includes Font Awesome

 Optional:
+- rls (Rust Language Server for completions and more)
 - cargo-clippy (pedantic Rust linter)
+- pyls (Python Language Server for completions and more)
 - flake8 (Python PEP8 linter)
 - isort (Python import sorting)